 Receive Your FREE Analysis By Completing This Form

 A HECM Credit Line is Guaranteed to Grow!

 This growth feature has also been the subject of various research papers written by financial planners on the effectiveness of using a HECM Credit Line as part of a retirement planning strategy.
 One reason is that a HECM can be used to extend the life of a retiree’s investment accounts, while at the same time protecting assets from market volatility.

 Another huge benefit of this type of credit line is that the amount you can borrow increases each year at the same interest rate applied to the existing balance.
 You also only pay interest on the funds you access, and have the option to pay down your line of credit at any time.
 Simply put, under a HECM Credit Line, the company has granted you a growing source of funds to use whenever you want.

 For example, someone who is planning for a 30-year retirement may live by the traditional “4% rule” used in financial planning, which involves spending no more than 4% of your savings in the first year of retirement and then adjusting this spending level each year based on inflation.

-By setting up a HECM Credit Line at the earliest possible age (62) and letting the funds grow untouched, retirees may be able to spend up to 6% of their savings in the first year of retirement, if they plan to have funds to sustain them for a 30-year retirement, according to research published recently in the Journal of Financial Planning.
+By setting up a HECM Credit Line with the help of a HECM lending company at the earliest possible age (62) and letting the funds grow untouched, retirees may be able to spend up to 6% of their savings in the first year of retirement, if they plan to have funds to sustain them for a 30-year retirement, according to research published recently in the Journal of Financial Planning.
 (There is NO growth with a bank line of credit)